-Get 5 strategies and a checklist to help ensure the market-based compensation philosophy you’re creating is on track to support your company’s growth.
+Get 5 strategies and a checklist to help ensure the compensation philosophy you’re creating supports your company’s growth.

 Compensation Philosophy Best Practices and Checklist

 When you’re writing a compensation philosophy, it’s easy to get lost in a spiral of numbers, goals, and what the other guys are doing.

 After all, as the guide for your company’s entire compensation program, there’s a lot riding on a compensation philosophy.

 If you’re unfamiliar with what a compensation philosophy is, it’s a formal document that explains how and why your company pays the way it does based on its values, goals, and financials.
 It allows everyone in your organization to explain and understand all pay-related decisions.

 In other words, a compensation philosophy is more than a checkbox on your way to designing a compensation program.